rocsci/imperavi-rails/README.md

-# Imperavi for Rails 3.1+ (still under development)
+# Imperavi for Rails 3.1 and 3.2

 What is Imperavi?
 Imperavi is open-source, lightweight and really pretty-looking wysiwyg editor written with JQuery.
-Look at the demo page: http://imperavi.com/redactor/examples/ (sorry for Russian).
+Look at the demo page: http://imperavi.com/redactor/examples/ .
 Like it?

 I created this mountable engine with Imperavi so now you can easily integrate this editor into your app.